seojuncha/arm-assembly-tutorial/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).

 ***Happy Hacking!***
-– seojuncha
+– seojun